 BMW 7 Series hybrid reliability & safety

 The BMW 7 Series hybrid has yet to be crash-tested by Euro NCAP, meaning there’s no crash-test data available to compare it to other models.
 However, there’s nothing to suggest that it would be unsafe in the event of a collision, or unreliable in the long-term.

-BMW finished 25th out of 30 manufacturers surveyed in the 2019 Driver Power survey, conducted by our sister title Auto Express.
+BMW finished a poor 27th out of 30 manufacturers surveyed in the 2020 edition of the Driver Power survey, published by our sister title Auto Express.
 This suggests BMW customers aren’t always entirely satisfied, although it’s hard to apply a carmaker’s overall score to an individual car.

 BMW 7 Series hybrid reliability & problems